 B. Human Biology Major.
-For students preparing for various kinds e personal service, or specializing for advanced work in the medical sciences, or for industry, the following curriculum is required:
+For students preparing for various kinds of personal service, or specializing for advanced work in the medical sciences, or for industry, the following curriculum is recommended:

 General College requirements (see p.
-49), omitting Physical Science 205 and 206.
+48), omitting Physical Science 205 and 206.